asm-products/nomad-ios/README.md

 open open Nomad.xcworkspace
 ```

+For testing purposes a Google Places Api key is needed.

+Please see here for more info: (https://developers.google.com/places/documentation/#Authentication)[https://developers.google.com/places/documentation/#Authentication]

+Once you have obtained your API key search for the string "ADD-YOUR-API-HERE".
+And replace it with your API key.

+Be carefull not to commit your key.

 ## Find the best places to work remotely

 This is a product being built by the Assembly community.
 You can help push this idea forward by visiting [https://assembly.com/nomad](https://assembly.com/nomad).